gavinmcfarland/plugma/packages/website/content/docs/4-unit-testing.md

 Unit tests are an important part of your development workflow.
 They help you catch bugs and ensure your plugin works as expected.

-## Creating a unit test
+## Writing unit tests

+Under the hood, Plugma uses [Vitest](https://vitest.dev/guide/) for running tests.

-Create a unit test by creating a file with `.test.` in their name.
+You can write unit tests by creating files with `.test.` in their name.

 ```js
 // rectangle-color.test.js